Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Concluding remarks

-The comparison of the nonadiabatic and adiabatic cases in fig \ref{Hofdata6}, shows immediately that the increased time delay in the latter case is due to the barrier itself, the second term $\tau_{delt}$ in eq \ref{TdF}.
-Strictly speaking, it is eliminated by Hofmann's nonadiabatic field calibration.
-It affects a shift toward smaller field strength (increases the self-interference contribution from the Winful point of view, eq \ref{Winf}).
 Equivalently, for the same F, a time delay contribution in the adiabatic case emerges due to the second term $\tau_{delt}$, the effects of the barrier itself.
-If we compare eq \ref{Tdi} with eqs \ref{dion}, \ref{Tsym} on one hand and the adiabatic with the nonadiabatic field calibration on the other hand, and then both with each other, we see that the field calibration maps $\Delta F $ to $\Delta t$, which confirms the `real' T-time picture (since $\delta_z$ is a real quantity).
-For $F\rightarrow 0$, we reach a maximal time delay $\Delta t$, that is $\lim\limits_{F\rightarrow 0}\tau =\infty$, as we have seen in eq \ref{Tdi} $\lim\limits_{F\rightarrow 0} \delta_z=I_p, \tau_d\rightarrow \infty$.
-It is in accordance with the measurement of a closed system, intrinsic time and the uncertainty principle as discussed in \cite{Aharonov:2000}, for further discussion we kindly refer the reader to our previous works \cite{Kullie:2015}, \cite{Kullie:2016} and \cite{Kullie:2018}.
-We think that our conclusion is relevant for the theory of tunneling in general, especially that we found a relationship to the UTP of Winful, compare eq \ref{TdF} and \ref{Winf}, and the Hartman effect or the Hartman paradox \cite{Winful:2003}.
+To conclude, if we compare eq \ref{Tdi} with eqs \ref{dion}, \ref{Tsym} on one hand and the adiabatic with the nonadiabatic field calibration on the other hand, and then both with each other, we see that the field calibration maps $\Delta F $ to $\Delta t$ (or $\Delta \theta$ of the streaking angle), which confirms the `real' T-time picture (since $\delta_z$ is a real quantity).
+For $F\rightarrow 0$, we reach a maximal time delay $\Delta t$, that is $\lim\limits_{F\rightarrow 0}\tau_{dion} =\infty$, $\lim\limits_{F\rightarrow 0} \delta_z=I_p, \tau_d\rightarrow \infty$.
+It is in accordance with the measurement of a closed system, intrinsic time and the uncertainty principle as discussed in \cite{Aharonov:2000} (for further discussion we kindly refer the reader to our previous works \cite{Kullie:2015}, \cite{Kullie:2016} and \cite{Kullie:2018}.)
+We think that our conclusion is relevant for the theory of tunneling in general, especially that we found a relationship to the UTTP of Winful (compare eq \ref{TdF} and eq \ref{Winf}), and to the Hartman effect or the Hartman paradox \cite{Winful:2003}.